yunlingz/equinusocio-material.vim/README.md

 " true colors are required for vim in terminal set termguicolors

-" if you prefer the default one, comment out this line let g:equinusocio_material_darker = 1
+" if you prefer the default one, comment out this line (default 0) let g:equinusocio_material_darker = 1

-" make vertsplit invisible (visible by default) let g:equinusocio_material_hide_vertsplit = 1
+" make vertsplit invisible (visible by default) (default 0) let g:equinusocio_material_hide_vertsplit = 1

+" parentheses improved (default 0)
+" enabling this option with 'luochen1990/rainbow' installed is not encouraged " because this option and 'luochen1990/rainbow' will registry conflicting events " in summary:
+" 1. no 'luochen1990/rainbow' installed, no parentheses improved: nothing to do (default 0)
+" 2. no 'luochen1990/rainbow' installed, want built-in parentheses improved: set to 1
+" 3. 'luochen1990/rainbow' installed: nothing to do (default 0)
+let g:equinusocio_material_bracket_improved = 1

 " use a better vertsplit char
 set fillchars+=vert:│